duckmayr/ends-against-the-middle/README.md

 This script has the following optional arguments:

 - `--help` or `-h`: Produce a message in the terminal explaining how to use the script
-- `--install` or `-i`: Install the R package versions we used; this will help ensure results reproduce exactly, but please note that you may need to update your R packages after reproducing our results to restore your R addon packages to the latest versions
+- `--install` or `-i`: Install the R package versions we used; this will help ensure results reproduce exactly, but please note that you may need to update your R packages after reproducing our results to restore your R addon packages to the latest versions.
+Please also note that this requires tools to compile R packages from source.
+If you are using a Mac, this may fail for the `oc` package depending on what version of `gfortran` you have installed.
+If so, we have included Mac x86 binaries for the appropriate version of the `oc` package.
 - `--no-comparison` or `-n`: This option means that the R script to reproduce Table C2 will **not** be run; if you are uninterested in the software comparison, this will save you about a week of computation time or so.

 Otherwise, you can do things piecemeal: